Utah Utah Individual Income Tax Return Full Packet

 Historical Past-Year Versions of Utah TC-40 Full Packet

-We have a total of seven past-year versions of TC-40 Full Packet in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of TC-40 Full Packet in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 Utah Individual Income Tax Return, Full packet of forms